iamsandhya/QA-Extensive-BuggyApp/README.md

 ## 📄 Bug Report Document
 [📑 Bug Report - Google Sheet]

-This bug report is publicly available because I don’t have specific user email to invite for this excel sheet.
 You can find the detailed bug report for all the scenarios in the following Google Sheet:

 👉 Click here to view the bug report
 ```